plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 I'm lucky to have access to the [cPanel](https://www.cpanel.net/) through my web hosting provider and cPanel has integration with AWStats.
 I installed the Plausible Analytics script on my site too (I've opened up my Plausible Analytics dashboard to the public and you can [view it here](https://plausible.io/markosaric.com)), so I can now compare the complete stats for June 2020 between these two services.

 I compared all the data points that were measured by both tools.
-This means that I excluded things such as the bounce rate and the visitor devices as those are not measured by the server logs.
+This means that I excluded things such as the bounce rate and the visitor devices as those are not measured by AWStats.
 I also excluded things such as bandwidth consumed as that's not measured by web analytics.

 I pretty much ignored my site in June to see what would happen.
 I didn't publish any new content and I didn't share any of my posts anywhere at all.
 Here are the stats.